Keep the less fortunate in mind this holiday season

 646 State Street, Albany, NY 12203

 - Help Yourself Foundation - The Help Yourself Foundation is dedicated to changing the lives of disadvantaged gradeschool children through the creation of after school academies on college campuses.
 Their wish is to not let obstacles such as poverty prevent a child from attending college and making their dreams come true.

 - Holding Our Own Inc. - This is a women’s foundation of NYS Capital Region established in 1982.
 The foundation, created to advance feminist social and economic change, makes supporting women and building powerful connections among feminine leaders their top priorities.

 - The Northeastern Association of the Blind at Albany - This organization provides services and support to help blind and visually impaired people achieve independence and growth.
-Serving those ages 18 months all the way to 102 years old, NABA promises to help those who are visually impaired to overcome difficulty and provide assistance in order to live a full life.
+NABA promises to help those who are visually impaired to overcome difficulties through the various programs offered, including rehabilitation, employment, and more

 130 East 59th Street, New York, NY 10022